Precision vs. Recall: Key Differences and Use Cases

 Definition of Recall

-Importance in Model Evaluation
+Importance of Model Evaluation

 The Mathematics Behind Precision and Recall